lilyosah/tech-knowledgebase/Software-Engineering/Ruby.md

 ```

-If you have this and run cucumber, it will generate step stubs that you can then fill in with capybara stuff
+If you have this and run cucumber, it will generate step stubs that you can then fill in with Capybara stuff

 *In search_steps*